aimee-mcneil-melville/ToDo-Full-Stack/packages/knex-todo-cli/README.md

   **Additional hint**: accessing that `userInputs` array might come in handy right about now...

   If it helps, look at how the `list` function is structured to give you some ideas.
-What is happening with those `.catch` and `.finally` bits of code?
-What happens when you remove the `.finally` calls?
+What is happening with those `catch` and `finally` bits of code?
+What happens when you remove the `finally` block?
   </details>

 ### 6. Add a new task

 It's all very well and good being able to delete tasks, but what happens when we run out of things to do?

-- [ ] Enable users to add a new task by entering a command such as `./todo add 'pet cat'`
+- [ ] Enable users to add a new task by entering a command such as `./todo.js add 'pet cat'`
 <details style="padding-left: 2em">
   <summary>More about adding a task</summary>